Confidential Inference via Ternary Model Partitioning: System Design

-\ding{185} The end user and the SGX enclave need to perform remote attestation\cite{anati2013innovative}.\footnote{Due to the licensing procedure for registering SGX enclave code and the prerequisites for using the \textsf{Intel Attestation Server} (IAS), we currently skip this step and instantiate a TLS session directly between the end user and the enclave.} The detailed description of the standard attestation protocol can be found in an example\cite{sgxremoteattestation} provided by Intel.
-After remote attestation, a secure Transport Layer Security (TLS) communication channel is created and the end user can provision symmetric keys (\textsc{sgx\_get\_keys} at line 4) directly into the enclave in the cloud.
+\nip{\ding{185}} The user and the SGX enclave need to perform remote attestation\cite{anati2013innovative} before secret provisioning.\footnote{Due to the licensing procedure for registering SGX enclave code and the prerequisites for using the \emph{Intel Attestation Server} (IAS), we currently skip this step and instantiate a TLS session directly between the user and the enclave.} The detailed description of the standard attestation protocol can be found in an example\cite{sgxremoteattestation} provided by Intel.
+After remote attestation, a secure Transport Layer Security (TLS) communication channel is created and the user provisions symmetric keys (\textsc{sgx\_get\_keys} at line 4) directly into the enclave in the cloud.